 - Refrain from touching your face, as this is a common way of transmitting the virus

-- Get your flu shot!
-While there isn’t yet a vaccine for COVID-19, you can protect yourself and loved ones from the flu by getting your flu shot today.
+- Get your scheduled vaccinations, including the flu shot!
+While there isn’t yet a vaccine for COVID-19, you can protect yourself, loved ones, and the community from other communicable diseases.

 If you are concerned about exposure to COVID-19, but have none of the above symptoms, we encourage you to visit one of the following credible websites for more information:

 World Health Organization (WHO): https://www.who.int/